A biopsy is the removal of a small piece of tissue for laboratory examination.

 There are many different types of biopsies and not all are done with a needle or surgery.
 Ask your provider for more information about the specific type of biopsy you are having.

 American College of Radiology (ACR), the Society of Interventional Radiology (SIR), and the Society for Pediatric Radiology.
 ACR-SIR-SPR practice parameter for the performance of image-guided percutaneous needle biopsy (PNB).
-Amended 2014 (Resolution 39).
+Revised 2018 (Resolution 14).

 Chernecky CC, Berger BJ.
 Biopsy, site-specific - specimen.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
 St Louis, MO: Elsevier Saunders; 2013:199-202.